mikeskaltsou/AI-Developer-Building-Intelligent-Apps-Hackathon/README.md

 ### Challenge 3: **[Start coding with Azure OpenAI SDK.](Student/Challenge-03.md)**

 - Use Azure OpenAI SDK to start coding your intelligent apps.
+The Azure OpenAI SDK is a set of client libraries that allows developers to interact with Azure AI Services.
+This service provides access to powerful foundational models, with the security and enterprise capabilities of Azure.

 ### Challenge 4: **[Use Semantic Kernel as an Orchestrator to create a basic intelligent app.](Student/Challenge-04.md)**